Gurbnova/Edmonton-House-Predictions/README.md

 3. **Run the Project:**
    - For Jupyter Notebook: `jupyter notebook notebook_filename.ipynb`
    - For Google Colab: Upload the notebook to Google Colab and run it there.

+## Notes
+The code is modified from an open-source tutorial.
+This repository is only for personal reference and documentation of the learning process.
+The original tutorial did not include a license file, so this repository does not provide a license for the tutorial code.
+# License
+This repository does not provide a license for the tutorial code.
+Please refer to the original tutorial’s terms for usage permissions.
+# Contact
+For any questions or further information, please contact me at gurbnova@ualberta.ca